sftcd/openssl/esnistuff/code-review.md

 running a find for that we get the list below.
 (We'll do a cross check vs. the master branch too later.)

+A similar exercise will be needed for our [HPKE code](https://github.com/sftcd/happykey).

 ## Pass-2

+[Pass-1](#Pass-1) generated a bunch of TODOs and I also left a few of the core files to consider after I'd sorted out a pile of the more trivial changes.
+We'll see how many of those I fix properly in this pass.
+(There will be a few that need to wait until the IETF standardisation process is done.)

             $ find . -type f -exec grep -l OPENSSL_NO_ECH {} \;
             ./include/openssl/ssl.h.in